 These drawings are not designed for icons.
-Rather, the Sketchbooks present an as studio books.
-They should be used with other resources, including the classic pattern books previously published by Oakwood Publications (e.g. An Iconographer’s Patternbook; An Icon Painter’s Notebook; The Painter’s Manual of Dionysius of Fourna) and other texts such as The Icon: Image of the Invisible; The Image of God the Father in Orthodox Iconography and other readings.
-Most of the 'model' saints, St Blaise for example, are represented in this set and hopefully will be useful.
-I sincerely hope that this new edition of Postnikov and Tyulin collections will be an inspiration to my fellow icon painters and aid the painting of modern traditional orthodox icons."
+Rather, the Sketchbooks present an “idea” as “studio” books.
+They should be used with other resources, including the classic pattern books previously published (e.g. An Iconographer’s Patternbook; An Icon Painter’s Notebook; The Painter’s Manual of Dionysius of Fourna) and other texts such as The Meaning of Icons; Icon: Image of the Invisible; The Icon: Window on the Kingdom, and other readings.
+Most of the “model” saints, St Blaise for example, are represented in this set and hopefully will be useful.
+I sincerely hope that this new edition of Postnikov and Tyulin collections will be an inspiration to my fellow icon painters and aid the painting of modern traditional orthodox icons. – Gregory Melnick, the author

 Also available from SVS Press: An Iconographer’s Patternbook: The Stroganov Tradition and An Iconographer’s Sketchbook, Vol. II: The Tyulin Collection.

 “These Sketchbooks (Volume I and II, published separately) are from collections of ancient icons, and were published in Russia in the late nineteenth century, during a ‘return to basics’ movement in Iconography.
 Modern iconographers are thankful for the family of the Uspenskys who made tracings of the Postnikov and Tyulin icon collections.
 This current publication is essential for icon painters and students of iconography.
 Having these works with Gregory Melnick’s comments in English enables icon painters to have more icon models to guide them.”